Valval144/cse15l-lab-reports/LabReport5.md

 -The first "if" statement states that if there is a file detected in ListExamples.java (through the -f command) then it will echo "File detected (1/3)!"

 -Given the url, https://github.com/ucsd-cse15l-f22/list-methods-compile-error, the obvious error being that there is only a compilation error so the file should still be detected.
-Because the file is found my first else statement does not echo nor exit.
+Because the file is found my first else statement does not echo an error message nor exit.

 -An error I made before was using exit 0 right after my successful echo message and it entirely ended my grade.sh there.
 I should not exit but continue on.
 I view grade.sh as a checklist.